opendatahub-io/architecture-decision-records/architecture/components/model-registry/README.md

 - *[CLI (Python client, SDK)](https://github.com/kubeflow/model-registry/tree/main/clients/python)*
   - CLI is also called MR Python client/SDK, a command line tool for interacting with Model Registry.
 This tool can be used by a user to execute operations such as retrieving the registered models, get model’s deployment status, model’s version etc.

-  - The model registry intends to provide these logical mappings
+  - The model registry provides logical mappings from the high level [logical model](https://github.com/kubeflow/model-registry/blob/main/docs/logical_model.md) available through the OpenAPI/REST Server, to the underlying ml-metadata entities.

 ## Integration with Model Serving Components